 Sponsoring a child in Tanzania can be a life-changing experience.
 You can provide an education, nutritious food, health care and a hopeful future.
 Here are some ways to get involved:

-Nearly 900 students are taught English, math and science in our two schools, and they also learn about the Bible and Jesus’ love for them.
+More than 800 students are enrolled in our two schools, where they receive an excellent education and learn about the Bible and Jesus’ love for them.
 Both schools produce some of the highest performing students in the district.
 The children receive two meals each school day, which is often the only food they receive for the week.
-We also sponsor

 In 2018, we received a special Elder’s Fund offering to build a dormitory for adolescent girls who attend our Mairowa school in Tanzania.
 The details and need were shared in this video, The offering raised approximately $300,000, which has covered the building costs as well as initial staffing for the dorm.
 We’re excited to report the dorm is finished and opened in January 2019.
 It now provides a safe and comfortable place for the girls to live, study and thrive as they experience God’s love and care for them.
 We praise God for the opportunity to meet this need!

-The Kondoa Integrity School (KIS) opened in January 2006 as the first English speaking, private primary school in Kondoa.
-Kondoa is a city of 25,000 predominantly Muslim people in central Tanzania.
+Kondoa Integrity School (KIS) opened in January 2006 as the first English speaking, private primary school in Kondoa, a city of 25,000 predominantly Muslim people in central Tanzania.
 A student’s education at KIS begins with two years of preschool and kindergarten to begin the transition to learning English.
-There are sixty children in each grade level and the current total number of students up to seventh grade is 520.
+There are approximately 60 children in each grade level and the current total number of students up to seventh grade is 467.